Writing Research Papers…Ugh!

-And why does the thought even generate such emotion?
+And why does the thought of writing a research paper even generate such emotion?

 Well, in the first place, writing a 20-page college research paper, for most, can be a very stressful, anxiety-inducing experience!

-Perhaps, most students do wonder, “Can I fill 20 pages with worthwhile content and still get an “A” on top of it?”
+Perhaps, most students do wonder, “Can I fill up 20 pages with worthwhile information and still get an “A” on top of it?”